Ablikon/Endterm/end/01_social_network_realtime_analytics_solution.md

 For storing and querying billions of events, ClickHouse outperformed alternatives in several critical dimensions:

-**Query performance** that makes interactive analytics possible - our tests showed aggregation queries running 15-30x faster than in PostgreSQL/TimescaleDB for the same dataset.
+**Query performance** that makes interactive analytics possible - my tests showed aggregation queries running 15-30x faster than in PostgreSQL/TimescaleDB for the same dataset.

 **Storage efficiency** with column-oriented storage and advanced compression, reducing storage requirements by approximately 80% compared to row-based alternatives.